Fuelling the Future.

 Overcome perceived widespread ‘charity fatigue’ inside Deutsche Bank to increase staff payroll giving for good causes.
 Deutsche Bank CSR activity spread across the year in support of a number of specially selected UK charities with only limited success.

 Change mindset from ‘making deals’ to ‘making a difference’ - One day to make a difference: annual activity concentrated into one day (October 1st), in support of just one charity (CHICKS)

-- Make it free! - for every day’s salary you give, Deutsche Bank will do the same
+(4) Make it free! - for every day’s salary you give, Deutsche Bank will match it

-BP Middle East: Exhibition design and Integrated marketing.
+BP Middle East: ADIPEC, Abu Dhabi 2014, exhibition and experiential marketing.

 The dynamic, fast-paced, eight-minute live show played regularly to packed audiences throughout the three-day exhibition.
 “At the Middle East’s largest oil and gas exhibition, ADIPEC, BP Middle East used innovative technology, the first of its kind in the Middle East, to demonstrate our groundbreaking Field of the Future technologies.
 In doing so, the team set a new benchmark for marketing BP’s own proprietary technology and gave visitors a glimpse of its vision for the future of the Middle East energy industry.”
 (BP Helios Award)

-Ten years later at ADIPEC 2014 KBW again used the power of live performance to showcase how the unique combination of BP’s technology, expertise and partnerships is enabling major resource to maximise recovery from giant oilfields around the world.
+At ADIPEC 2014 we again used the power of live performance to dramatise how BP's unique combination of technology, expertise and partnerships is enabling major resource to maximise recovery from giant oilfields around the world.

 Our service will move you.

 Build awareness and preference for Faron Sutaria as a firm of estate agents committed to client service, and supporting an investment programme of development and expansion into a network of ten offices throughout West and Central London.